jdc20181/LightBrowse/README.md

 **Important Notice**

-LightBrowse is in a Testing phase - Support including updates will be revaluated in 2018.
+LightBrowse is now in stable production, LightBrowse will become Krypto Light with the release of BeffsBrowser Krypto.

 **Features**